s1vh/VJ1221-PJ/README.md

 Background uses two sphere maps with transparency in order to create a more realistic depth effect.

+It is possible that you will need to refresh your browser until it gets to load the textures.
 For more detailed information, check annotations at source code.

   made by s1vh (al285854@uji.es)